Automattic/wp-calypso/client/state/plugins/installed/README.md

 ### `getAllPluginsIndexedByPluginSlug( state: Object )`

-Get an object for retrieving a plugin by its slug
+Get an object of all installed plugins in all sites, indexed by the plugin slug.

 ### `getAllPluginsIndexedBySiteId( state: Object )`